-As crews enter Deepwater Bay, the support boats will turn right immediately and head for the Middle Island pontoon so that the support crew and relief paddlers can cheer their team finishing the race.
-The canoes will continue into Deepwater Bay and turn around the lager orange buoy towards a second large orange buoy marking the finishing line.
+As crews enter Deepwater Bay, the escort boats will turn right immediately and head for the Middle Island pontoon so that the support crew and relief paddlers can cheer their team finishing the race.

 Crews will hear a blast from an air horn to mark the crossing of the finish line.
-Do not stop at the guide buoys as they may move with the tides - continue to race until you hear the air horn!
+Do not stop at the finish mark as you may impede crews behind you.

 Crews can continue for a short warm down before turning back and coming ashore on the beach beside the boathouse.
-Please take care not to interfere with any crews still racing.
+Again, please take care not to impede other crews still racing.

-Support boats must not obstruct other racing crews at any time, but in particular at this time.
+Escort boats must not obstruct other racing crews at any time, but in particular during the finish.

-Support boats may unload at the pontoon, but should then moor away from the Club.
+Escort boats may unload at the pontoon, but should then moor away from the Club.
 The Club Sampan will come to moored boats to transport people to the Club or to the steps on the promenade.